Samsung TV Not Connecting to WiFi Fix is needed when your TV cannot find a wireless network, fails to connect, or connects but has no internet access.

 Check WiFi Connection

-- Check if other devices can connect to WiFi
+- Check if other devices can connect to your WiFi

 - Try connecting your TV again